-The Forex market is hugely liquid, with a vast number of participants.
+The Forex market (Foreign Exchange Market or FX) is hugely liquid, with a vast number of participants.
 It is also a well-established market.
-As you might expect, this combination of popularity and time has resulted in traders devising countless strategies.
+As you might expect, the combination of popularity and time has resulted in professional FX traders devising countless trading strategies.

 New traders are generally unable to devote large amounts of time to monitoring developments.
 For these newcomers to Forex, simple strategies offer an effective but low-maintenance approach.